 Why would anything with the word ‘suffer’ in it be something you would actively participate in?

-If all of the above sounds like you, don’t be alarmed, lots of us have an inner fair weather cyclist, even pros like Chris Froome do who recently admitted in a Team Sky interview:
+If all of the above sounds like you, don’t be alarmed, lots of us have an inner fair weather cyclist, even pros like Chris Froome do who once admitted in a Team Sky interview:

 “I think it’s fair to say I’m a fair weather cyclist (laughs) and the conditions back in Europe right now can be very hit and miss.”